 This reverses the link between parent and child so that it now points from child to parent.
-If child has additional parents, they are connected to parent and the conditional probability tables are adjusted so that the joint probability distribution across all nodes in the network remains the same.
+If child has additional parents, they are connected to parent and the conditional probality tables are adjusted so that the joint probability distribution across all nodes in the network remains the same.

+'''

-ReverseLink (parent, child)
+ReverseLink(parent, child)

+'''

+parent

-parent An active NeticaNode which is currently a parent of child and which will be the child after the transformation. child An active NeticaNode which is currently a child of parent and which will be the parent after the transformation.
+An active NeticaNode which is currently a parent of child and which will be the child after the transformation.